Eloy Jiménez Preview, Player Props: White Sox vs. Tigers

 - The Tigers pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Tigers' 4.54 team ERA ranks 21st among all league pitching staffs.
+- The Tigers' 4.52 team ERA ranks 20th among all MLB pitching staffs.

-- Tigers pitchers combine to rank 16th in baseball in home runs surrendered (161 total, 1.2 per game).
+- Tigers pitchers combine to rank 15th in baseball in home runs allowed (161 total, 1.2 per game).

-- In his last appearance on Saturday, the left-hander tossed 4 2/3 innings against the Houston Astros, allowing four earned runs while surrendering five hits.
+- In his most recent appearance on Monday, the righty threw 4 1/3 innings against the New York Yankees, giving up one earned run while surrendering three hits.

+- The 24-year-old has a 5.10 ERA and 9.7 strikeouts per nine innings across 16 games this season, while allowing a batting average of .239 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.